Lake Leon (Texas): Hydrology

 The river which filled Lake Leon is called the Leon River which also serves as its namesake, but the drainage area is over 250 mi2.
 The surface area is 736 acre, a maximum depth of 55 ft, an elevation above sea level of 1,382 ft, and a capacity of 28,042 acre-feet.
 Aside from decreasing water levels due to hot, dry summer months, the water level is not susceptible to fluctuation.
 According to the Eastland County Water Supply District, the turbidity varies from visibility to 4 ft to slightly stained.

 History

 On July 8, 1952, the State Board of Water Engineers permitted the creation of Lake Leon.
 On January 13, 1953, the dam started construction, and the dam was efficiently blocking the waterway by April 1954.
 In June 1954, the dam was finished.
 Eastland County Water Supply District still uses Lake Leon both municipally and industrially as a water sources.

 Recreation

 Fishing

-In 1975 Florida largemouth bass entered Lake Leon, and since then the reservoir has become recognized for largemouth bass tournament fishing.
-Lake Leon additionally hosts channel catfish, sunfish, and white bass.
+In 1975, Florida largemouth bass entered Lake Leon, and since then the reservoir has become recognized for largemouth bass tournament fishing.
+Lake Leon also has channel catfish, sunfish, and white bass.
 There are no fishing regulations specific to Lake Leon, so statewide regulations are all applicable.